TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- What needs to be completed before your final milestone -->
 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+ <iframe width="560" height="315" src="https://www.youtube.com/embed/tr8M64cWmQk?si=XJblCqyB5Nor48RA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

--->
 The project I chose to build this summer at BlueStamp is the self drving, or autonomous car.
 The slef driving car is a vehicle that is able to nevigate through a course with no human intervention. the end result car should be able to detect and navigate around crosswalks, moving objects, static objects, other vehicles, as well as stay in the lane.
 For my first milestone, I completed the construction of the car as well as the basic wiring.
 By connecting the motors to the arduino using the L9110 module and breadboard, I provided power through the battery allowing for the motors to move.
 This transfers to that the car is able to move forward, albeit with little controll.
 Next, I will work on getting the motors to move through code and attach sensors to allow for more control and autonomy of the car.

 <!--For your first milestone, describe what your project is and how you plan to build it.
 You can include: